SamanthaBooth81/yoga-flow-class-record/README.md

 ## Features to be Implemented
 - Further Automation of repetitive date input
 - Calculations of the busiest period over a larger scale of time
+- Code to add other venues and their capacity to the capacity worksheet
+- Code to add another class duration and cost to the price worksheet

 # Technologies Used